hpicgs/unCover/README.md

 When modifying the code, you can use the Dockerfiles in /deployment to re-build the containers.

-Alternatively if you are only interested in running the web interface you can use the dedicated docker container from Docker Hub: `docker pull lucasliebe/uncover:latest`.
+Alternatively if you are only interested in running the web interface you can use the dedicated Docker container from Docker Hub: `docker pull lucasliebe/uncover:latest`.

 ## Usage